clementlize/always-on-personal-station/README.md

 	 - Severe wind and temperatures badges
  - Next days weather forecast

+ ## Screenshots

 ## Roadmap

- - [ ] Module settings in the settings page (ex: weather location)
+ - [ ] Insert screenshots in Readme
- - [ ] Better UX/UI for the settings page
+ - [ ] Create a favicon
- - [ ] Store API keys locally and in the app, instead of using .env variables
+ - [ ] Opening the settings page stops the progressBars
+ - [ ] Get a location selector to avoid filling the coordinates (Weather)
+ - [ ] More than one module instance (manage Refs automatically)
  - [ ] Create an onboarding process, showing tips and how to setup modules
- - [ ] More than one module instance (manage Refs automatically)
+ - [ ] Manage translations

 ##  Usage instructions